top of page

 Image Credit: Mother Jones (2022)

-According to Salary.com, the median salary of different teachers in the United States as of September 2022 are:
+According to Salary.com, the median salaries of various types of teachers in the United States as of September 2022 are as follows:

 they either currently or previously had taken on multiple jobs to make ends meet